Interpreting the Coefficient of DeterminationIn Exercises 5–8, us... | Channels for Pearson+

 1

-Step 3: Interpret the coefficient of determination (R²).
-It represents the proportion of the total variation in the dependent variable (y, the amount of tip in dollars) that can be explained by the linear relationship with the independent variable (x, time in minutes).
+Step 1: Understand the coefficient of determination (denoted as R²).
+It represents the proportion of the total variation in the dependent variable (y) that can be explained by the independent variable (x) through the linear relationship.

-Step 4: To express this as a percentage, multiply the value of R² by 100.
-This will give you the percentage of the total variation in tips that can be explained by the time of the taxi ride.
+Step 3: Once R² is calculated, interpret it as a percentage by multiplying the result by 100.
+This percentage represents the proportion of the total variation in the fares (y) that can be explained by the time of taxi rides (x).

-Step 5: Conclude that the remaining percentage (100% - R²%) represents the variation in tips that cannot be explained by the linear relationship with time and may be due to other factors or randomness.
+Step 4: The remaining percentage (100% - R²%) represents the variation in fares that cannot be explained by the time of taxi rides and may be due to other factors.

+Step 5: Summarize the interpretation: A high R² value close to 1 indicates a strong linear relationship between the variables, meaning most of the variation in fares can be explained by the time of taxi rides.

 Verified video answer for a similar problem: